Cracked Tires: Why Cracks Appear And How To Prevent

 The first and most obvious method is proper maintenance and care.
 Even if it seems insignificant aspect, regular tire cleaning is a simple and effective method of preventing cracks.
 In the same context, opt for high-quality chemical solutions.
 They protect the tires from UV rays, and therefore, from the early appearance of cracks.
 Take into account the whole tire's surface, and not just the outer one.
 Cracks affect the inner part of the tire to the same extent.

 When you change the summer tires to the winter ones, make sure to store them in a suitable environment.
-Find them a suitable place, away from direct sunlight, moisture, and dirt.
+Place them in a dry place, away from direct sunlight, moisture, and dirt.
 Provide them with proper ventilation and cover.

 Follow the manufacturers' recommendations in the most responsible way possible.
-I am referring in particular to the correct inflation of the tires without excesses or shortages of pressure.
-In the same context, mount the correct tires for the right season to avoid additional stress on them.
+I particularly refer to the correct inflation of the tires without excesses or shortages of pressure.
+In the same context, mount the corresponding tires for the right season to avoid additional stress on them.

 Last but not least, reasonable behavior behind the wheel is always welcome.
 Do not expose the vehicle to aggressive braking or fast cornering.
 A wise driving style is beneficial not only for your tires but also for your safety on the road.